Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 Working Holiday Application Advice and Tips

 - Always answer as truthfully and completely as you can.
-If there is not enough space in a field to you to fully answer the question, upload an additional Word document with more information under the ‘Letter of Explanation’ section.
+If there is not enough space in a field for you to fully answer the question, upload an additional Word document with more information under the ‘Letter of Explanation’ section

 - Don’t leave time gaps in the resume.
-The resume is NOT designed to be used in Canada to look for work, it is a document required by IRCC to understand your movements (employment, education, travel) prior to the application.
-The immigration team are not evaluating work/education skills, but are looking for gaps in the resume that may suggest travelling/working in other countries (and hence a police certificate may be required).
-If you leave gaps, it is very possible IRCC may request more information and this will delay your application.
+The resume is NOT designed to be used in Canada to look for work, it is a document required by IRCC to understand your movements (employment, education, travel) before the application.
+The immigration team are not evaluating work/education skills but is looking for gaps in the resume that may suggest travelling/working in other countries (and hence a police certificate may be required).
+If you leave gaps, IRCC may request more information and this will delay your application

 - The question ‘What is your current country/territory of residence?‘ refers to where you physically are at the time of application.
 If this has changed since you completed your IEC profile, add a Letter of Explanation in your application and explain where you currently are.

-- Keep in mind that CIC may contact you and request more documentation, depending on your circumstances.
-This does not necessarily mean you will not get your IEC work permit, but it will prolong the process.
+- Keep in mind that IRCC may contact you and request more documentation, depending on your circumstances.
+This does not necessarily mean you will not get your IEC work permit, but it will prolong the process

-- IRCC have confirmed that this six month period is NO LONGER cumulative, meaning that you could live in another country for four months every year but would not need to provide a police cert from that country unless asked).
+- IRCC has confirmed that this six-month period is not cumulative, meaning that you could live in another country for four months every year but would not need to provide a police cert from that country unless asked)

 - Before submitting your IEC work permit application, make sure you have uploaded each document in the right category.